What is that burning smell when turning on the furnace for the first time each year?

 When the thermostat senses the room’s warm enough, it tells the control board to end the call for heating, which then cuts the flame.
 Meanwhile, the blower stays on just long enough to cool the furnace down quite a bit, about 60 to 90 seconds.
 This helps extend the life of the system.

 So how does the heat exchanger work?
 Well, it “exchanges heat” by keeping the flame and its fumes inside the metal box while a fan blows air over the outside of the metal.
 The heat that comes off that metal and the air from the blower is then carried into your rooms where you feel the warm air.

 What’s That Burning Smell?

-Folks call in every fall when they turn on their system for the first time and say the system IS working but there’s a strange smell coming through their vents.
+Folks call in every fall when they’re turning on their furnace for the first time and say the system IS working but there’s a strange smell coming through their vents.
 Almost like a burning smell.
 When we get out to their home and verify all the motors are working properly, we let them know something most people don’t know until it’s happened to them.

 So what’s that smell the first time you turn on your furnace each season?
 It’s just a fine layer of dust that’s settled onto the heat exchanger.
 The dust from your house has made its way past the air filter and blower assembly to the metallic heat exchanger.
 As the metal heats up, the dust burns off and creates that burnt smell.
-It can happen the first few times you turn the system on, but after that you shouldn’t get that smell anymore.
+It can happen the first few times you turn the system on, but after that, you shouldn’t get that burning smell any more.

 If the smell bothers you, you can just open the doors or windows to your house and let it vent out that way for about fifteen minutes.
 But rest assured it’s not carbon monoxide.
 That odorless gas can only be picked up by a carbon monoxide detector.